 If you want a more budget-friendly option then hiring a bike/scooty in Bhuj would be perfect for you ( If you know how to ride it).
-This is the perfect option if you are traveling solo or in group of two.
-A scooty will cost you around 600 INR for 1-1.5 days depending on the season and will take around 2-2.5 hours to reach Kutch from Bhuj.
-If you take a bike, then you will need to pay around 800-1200 INR for 1-1.5 days which again depends on the tourist season and it will take you hardly 1-1.5 hours to reach Kutch.
+This is the perfect option if you are traveling solo or in a group of two.
+A scooty will cost you around 600 INR for 1-1.5 days, depending on the season.
+And it will take around 2-2.5 hours to reach Kutch from Bhuj.
+If you take a bike, then you will need to pay around 800-1200 INR for 1-1.5 days.
+This again depends on the tourist season and it will take you hardly 1-1.5 hours to reach Kutch.

-However, make sure you have your license with you and 2-3 layer of clothing as it can get really cold when riding to and fro to Kutch.
+However, make sure you have your license with you.
+Also, take 2-3 layers of clothing as it can get really cold when riding to and fro to Kutch.

 Take your own vehicle

 If you own a vehicle and don’t have a problem with a road trip then you can definitely do that too.
-Getting your own vehicle will definitely make the whole trip more convenient for you and will reduce a lot of costs.
+Getting your own vehicle will definitely make the whole trip more convenient for you.
+Also, you will save a lot of money in the process.

-The road to Rann of Kutch is really smooth and doesn’t have many obstacles so you would have a lovely time driving your vehicle on it.
+The road to Rann of Kutch is really smooth and doesn’t have many obstacles.
+So, you would have a lovely time driving on this road.